Diameter (protocol): Comparison with RADIUS

 Like RADIUS, it is intended to work in both local and roaming AAA situations.

 It uses TCP or SCTP, unlike RADIUS which uses UDP.

 Unlike RADIUS it includes no encryption but can be protected by transport-level security (IPSEC or TLS).

 The base size of the AV identifier is 32 bit unlike RADIUS which uses 8 bit as the base AV identifier size.

 Like RADIUS, it supports stateless as well as stateful modes.

 Like RADIUS, it supports application-layer acknowledgment and defines failover.

 Diameter is used for many different interfaces defined by the 3GPP standards, with each interface typically defining new commands and attributes.

 Applications

-A Diameter Application is not a software application but is a protocol based on the Diameter base protocol defined in RFC 6733 and RFC 7075 (Obsoletes: RFC 3588).
+A Diameter Application is not a software application but is a protocol based on the Diameter base protocol defined in RFC 6733 (obsoletes RFC 3588) and RFC 7075.
 Each application is defined by an application identifier and can add new command codes and/or new mandatory AVPs (Attribute-Value Pair).
 Adding a new optional AVP does not require a new application.